 Data products used:

-- SAR data sets available through NASA’s Alaska Satellite Facility Distributed Active Archive Center (ASF DAAC), including:
+- SAR data sets available through the Alaska Satellite Facility Distributed Active Archive Center (ASF DAAC), including:

-- NASA Operation IceBridge data available through NASA’s National Snow and Ice Data Center (NSIDC) DAAC
+- NASA Operation IceBridge data available through the National Snow and Ice Data Center DAAC (NSIDC DAAC)

-- Moderate Resolution Imaging Spectroradiometer (MODIS) sea surface temperature (SST) data from NASA’s Terra and Aqua Earth observing satellites and ocean color data from Terra and Aqua available through NASA’s Ocean Biology DAAC (OB.DAAC)
+- Moderate Resolution Imaging Spectroradiometer (MODIS) sea surface temperature (SST) data from the Terra and Aqua Earth observing satellites and ocean color data from Terra and Aqua available through the Ocean Biology DAAC (OB.DAAC)

 - Envisat data available through ESA